Menu

 Intent

 This policy outlines our approach to delivering History to reflect the aims of the school’s action plan.
 It sets out a framework to guide all staff.
-This policy compliments the 2014 National Curriculum and the EYFS Framework.
+This policy compliments the 2014 national curriculum and the EYFS framework.

-Stratton Primary School aims to deliver a rich and purposeful History curriculum to inspire a curiosity in pupils so that they are fascinated about the world and its people.
+Stratton Primary School aims to deliver a rich and purposeful history curriculum to inspire a curiosity in pupils so that they are fascinated about the world and its people.
 This will help to ensure that pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Our goal is to inspire pupils’ curiosity to know more about the past and how we can learn from it in the future.

 During Key Stage 1, pupils will develop an awareness of the past, using common words and phrases relating to the passing of time.
 They will find out where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They will use a wide vocabulary of everyday historical terms.
 They will be encouraged to ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.